 1. Go to scratch.mit.edu and create an account.
 Ask your teacher for specifics on creating an account login and password.

-3. Download the file below called, Getting Started With Scratch then go through all of the activities and create your own animated project.
+3. Download the file below called, Code Club Book of Scratch then go through all of the activities and create your own animated project.
 Ask your teacher if they want you to do this on your own, with a partner or as a class.

 Completing this Quest

 Ask your teacher how he/she wants you to submit your work for this activity.